fractalysid/Twive_Simplified/README.md

 I will probably optimize the use of the RIGHT and LEFT symbols layouts but the base principles and structure should remain unchanged.

-Thanks pierrechevalier83 for sharing your layout with many brilliants concepts.
+Thanks pierrechevalier83 for sharing your layout with so many brilliants ideas.
 I would have spent months thinking to something similar.